 An allegation of arson shouldn’t be made unless there are significant facts to back it up.
 Not only would the insurance company need to prove it was arson, but they’d also have to prove you were involved.
 Otherwise, why shouldn’t you be reimbursed for any damages you suffer?

-This is when a private fire damage adjustor in Florida can help.
-They know how the insurance companies operate.
+This is when a private fire damage public adjuster in Florida can help.
+They know how insurance companies operate.
 And, they know how to negotiate with the insurance companies.
-They may be able to get payment for your claim.
+They may be able to get paid for your claim.